Annual School Report

 - This year was a big year for space photography!
 The James Webb Space Telescope continued to astound us with amazing images.
 We took time to learn about its mission and what we have to look forward to in the coming years!

 - As we prepare for the upcoming Artemis missions, we learned about our history of human space exploration and habitation in space.
 We used this to help us understand how ground-breaking Artemis will hopefully be and cannot wait for these historic events to get underway!
+We applied what we learned this year with a culminating project that applied what we learned in astronomy to our favorite science fiction movie/show/book!

 Biology